alpaddesai/IntroductionToCompilerDesignAutomataTheory/README.md

 # Compiler Design

-The project provides an overview of introduction to compiler design and computation theory.
+The project provides an overview of introduction to compiler design, automata & computation theory.

 Confidential information is not displayed.